This post may contain affiliate links, for more information see our disclaimer.

 The key is to identify when you’re not in control of your emotions and correct it immediately, which leads us to the first step.

-Decide how much of your portfolio you will use, where you will set a stop-loss, when you will take profit, etc. Your able to study more and think clearer when you don’t have any skin in the game.
-That’s why it’s important to make the plan before entering the trade.
+Your able to study more and think clearer when you don’t have any skin in the game.
+That’s why it’s essential to make the plan before entering the trade.

 If you find you need to make improvements with your plan, then do so after the fact and not when you’re not in the middle of a trade.

 What I mean is don’t fall in love with a single trade or stock.
-When you’re in love, you become blind to things that you would normally see clear as day.
+When you’re in love, you become blind to things that you would typically see clear as day.

 A company could be filing bankruptcy, employees jumping out of the building, the CEO stating “it’s over” and there will STILL be people cheerleading and screaming a turnaround is coming.
 You can find examples of this on just about every trading forum or chat room.